-- By submitting the relevant subscription application, an investor requests to subscribe for Units which, once such request is accepted by the Management Company on behalf of the relevant Sub-Fund, takes effect as a binding contract. - Upon the issuance of Units, an investor becomes a Unitholder, and the Unit Trust Agreement takes effect as a statutory contract between the Unitholder and the Management Company on behalf of the UCITS. - The Unit Trust Agreement are governed by, and construed in accordance with, the laws in force in Liechtenstein (as may be amended from time to time). - The rights and restrictions that apply to Units may be modified and/or additional terms agreed from time to time in respect of a particular Unit Class (subject to such terms being consistent with the Unit Trust Agreement).
+- By completing and submitting the relevant subscription application, an investor requests to subscribe for Units which, once such request is accepted by the Management Company on behalf of the relevant Sub-Fund, takes effect as a binding contract. - Upon the issuance of Units, an investor becomes a Unitholder and the Articles of Association take effect as a statutory contract between the Unitholder and the UCITS. - The Articles of Association are governed by, and construed in accordance with, the laws in force in Liechtenstein (as may be amended from time to time). - The rights and restrictions that apply to Units may be modified and/or additional terms agreed from time to time in respect of a particular Unit Class (subject to such terms being consistent with the Articles of Association). - The aggregate liability of each Unitholder towards the UCITS is generally limited to the amount, if any, unpaid on the Units held by the Unitholder.
+Claims based on violation of the terms of the Articles of Association on the part of the Unitholder shall be reserved.

-- The aggregate liability of each Unitholder towards the UCITS is generally limited to the amount, if any, unpaid on the Units held by the Unitholder.
-Claims based on violation of the terms of the Unit Trust Agreement on the part of the Unitholder shall be reserved. - Although Liechtenstein law does not generally provide for enforcement in Liechtenstein of judgments obtained in a foreign jurisdiction, a judgment obtained in a foreign jurisdiction may be recognized and enforced in the courts of Liechtenstein, if certain conditions are met and subject to the applicable procedures, in particular based on treaties entered into by Liechtenstein.
+- Although Liechtenstein law does not generally provide for enforcement in Liechtenstein of judgments obtained in a foreign jurisdiction, a judgment obtained in a foreign jurisdiction may be recognized and enforced in the courts of Liechtenstein, if certain conditions are met and subject to the applicable procedures, in particular based on treaties entered into by Liechtenstein.

 United States: The Units have not been registered under the Securities Act and may not be directly or indirectly offered or sold in the United States, or to U.S. persons (as defined in Rule 902(k) of Regulation S promulgated under the Securities Act).
 No offer to subscribe for Units is made to any person in the United States or to any U.S. person.
-By accepting a copy of this Unit Trust Agreement, the Prospectus, the recipient agrees not to send to, or distribute any offering material with respect to the Units in the United States or to any U.S. person.
+By accepting a copy of these Articles of Association and Prospectus, the recipient agrees not to send to, or distribute any offering material with respect to the Units in the United States or to any U.S. person.
 Units acquired hereby may not be offered or sold or transferred in the United States or to U.S. persons.
 The UCITS is not registered, and does not intend to register, as an investment company as defined by the Investment Company Act.